Theatre Design & Production (BA)

 The second year concentrates on the application of these skills in a variety of practical projects and installations.
-These include panting, props, design realisation and production projects, plus the opportunity to work on the third year productions or industry work placements.
+These include panting, props, design realisation and production projects, plus the opportunity to work on third year productions or industry work placements.

 The final year concentrates on applying your training to a professional production process.
 You will get the chance to explore mainhouse, site-specific and studio theatre.
-Exposure to these types of processes, along with Professional Practice which develops your portfolios, CVs, tax, interview techniques, SWOT and personal development plans, will prepare you for your career into the Creative Industries.
+Exposure to these types of processes, along with Professional Practice which develops your portfolios, CVs, tax, interview techniques, SWOT and personal development plans, will prepare you for your career in the Creative Industries.

 Modules at Level 4: